 If you’re not that familiar with grep the

 -l is to list just the paths to the files that “disable_functions” was found in.
 Obviously, you may need to amend the directory at the end if you’re running a newer version of PHP.
 If you’re wondering about the order of precedence used for the various file then this Stack Overflow post gives a simple overview.

 In my case, the offending line was in one of the php-fpm pool configs.
 The solution is simply to remove that 1 function from the list of disabled functions, save and restart PHP.
 If you’re running PHP 7.2 and using systemd the command to restart the service will look something like this:

 PHP Safe Mode

-Just a brief note that if you’re running anything below PHP 5.4.0 then another thing that could be interfering with the passthru or exec commands is the PHP Safe Mode, you can find a list of affected functions here.
+Just a brief note that if you’re running anything below PHP 5.4.0 then another thing that could be interfering with the passthru or exec commands is the PHP Safe Mode.
 I’m not going to go into that however as Safe Mode was removed in 5.4.0 and at the time of writing anything below PHP 7.1 is out of support and no longer received security fixes so if you’re using something lower you should probably seriously consider updating.

 EDIT (31-07-2023): PHP Safe Mode seems to have now been removed from the PHP docs.
 Try this link for additional info.